I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbspec/ns-usbspec-_usb_device_descriptor.md

 `iSerialNumber`

 Specifies a device-defined index of the string descriptor that provides a string that contains a manufacturer-determined serial number for the device.

+`bNumConfigurations`

+Specifies the total number of possible configurations for the device.

 ## Remarks
 This structure is used to hold a retrieved USB-defined device descriptor.
 This information can then be used to further configure or retrieve information about the device.
 Device descriptors are retrieved by submitting a get-descriptor URB.